-The Ylife True Wireless Earbuds are acceptable truly wireless in-ears for mixed usage.
+The Ylife True Wireless Earbuds are satisfactory truly wireless in-ears for mixed usage.
 They have a fairly neutral sound profile, although some people might feel like they sound a bit warm due to their small excess of bass thump and lack of detail in their treble range.
 They isolate most noise well, except for bass sounds, so they won't help on buses, trains, or planes to block out engine sounds.
-They don't leak much noise, so they're good for an office environment, but like most Bluetooth in-ears, the microphone recording quality is poor.
+They don't leak much noise, meaning they're good for an office environment.
+Like most Bluetooth in-ears, the microphone recording quality is poor.
 They have decent build quality for budget earbuds, but the case - especially the lid - feels flimsy and cheap.
 However, the case can hold up to 18 charges, according to the manufacturer, plus it has a USB-A output, so it serves as a power bank as well.

-The Ylife True Wireless Earbuds are okay for mixed usage.
+The Ylife True Wireless Earbuds are satisfactory for mixed usage.
 The sound is fairly neutral but might lack too much detail for some.
-One of the bigger upsides to these earbuds is the case, which holds up to 18 charges plus has a USB-A output so you can charge your phone with it, but the earbuds' battery life is poor.
+One of the upsides to these earbuds is the case, which holds up to 18 charges plus has a USB-A output so you can charge your phone with it, but the earbuds' battery life is poor.
 They're very portable, making them good for sports and fitness, and like most in-ears, they won't hold much heat in.
-Their microphone recording quality is poor, so they're not recommended for phone calls, but they're good at isolating noise, so you can enjoy your music in most environments.
+Their microphone recording quality is poor, so we don't recommend them for phone calls, but they're good at isolating noise, meaning you can enjoy your music in most environments.

-The Ylife TWS Bluetooth are wireless-only headphones that can't be used for wired gaming.
+The Ylife TWS Bluetooth are wireless-only headphones that you can't use for wired gaming.

 The Ylife True Wireless Earbuds are sub-par for phone calls.
 The microphone's recording quality is poor.
 Speech is hardly understandable, and they struggle to separate your voice from background noise.

 The earbuds have a small design and feel light in the ear.
-Each piece has a physical button that glows up with blue and red lights and has a rubber finish, so you know where they are just by touch.
+Each piece has a physical button that glows up with blue and red lights and has a rubber finish, so you know where they're just by touch.
 The rest of the earbuds have a glossy finish.

-The controls are easy to use although the buttons aren't very clicky.
+The controls are easy to use, although the buttons aren't very clicky.
 The feedback is great, with a voice prompt for track skipping and voice assistant.
-Additionally, you can also play/pause your music with a single tap.
+Also, you can play/pause your music with a single tap.
 Unfortunately, there are no volume controls, so if you're looking for those features plus the volume control, the JLab Audio JBuds Air Truly Wireless have significantly better controls.

 As with most in-ear headphones, they have amazing breathability.
 Heat doesn't get trapped in the ear, making them good to use for sports.

 The case is decent for wireless earbuds.
 While its large battery makes the case bigger and heavier than most of its competitor's cases, it's still small enough that you should be able to easily slide it into your pocket.
-The trade-off is that you can use the case as a power bank with a USB-A output, so you can charge your phone with it.
-The lid feels flimsy; it's a bit loose, yet hard to open, and is a fingerprint magnet.
+The trade-off is that you can use the case as a power bank with a USB-A output, meaning you can charge your phone with it.
+The lid feels flimsy; it's a bit loose yet hard to open and is a fingerprint magnet.
 However, the case still feels solid with the sturdy battery at the bottom.

-The Ylife True Wireless Earbuds have a decent build, being made out of solid plastic.
-They're also rated IPX5 for water resistance, so they should survive in the rain, but we don't test this.
+The Ylife True Wireless Earbuds have a decent build, made out of solid plastic.
+They're also rated IPX5 for water resistance.
 Unfortunately, the disappointing case brings the build quality down.
-Also, the case on our unit had a crooked USB port, but still was able to charge a phone.
+Also, the case on our unit has a crooked USB port, but it's still able to charge a phone.

 The Ylife's frequency response consistency is outstanding.
 Once you achieve a proper seal, they should perform similarly every time.

-These headphones have a very accurate bass.
+These headphones have great bass accuracy.
 It's well-balanced, although it's a bit over our target curve, giving them a bit of extra thump and punch.

-The mid accuracy of these headphones is also great.
+The mid accuracy is great.
 There's only a small dip in the mid-mid range, which might make vocals a bit more distant and pushed to the back of the mix, but most people won't notice this.

-They have a passable treble accuracy.
+They have fair treble accuracy.
 There's a rather large dip in the range, which will negatively affect the brightness and detail of sibilants.

 The peaks and dips performance is decent.
 These are rather well-balanced headphones, but there's a dip in the mid-range that will affect vocals a bit.
 There's also a noticeable lack of detail in the treble range.

-Like most in-ears, the Ylife True Wireless Earbuds can't produce a proper soundstage, as they don't interact with the pinna (outer ear) by design, which is essential for creating a spacious, out-of-head experience.
+Like most in-ears, the Ylife True Wireless Earbuds can't produce a proper soundstage, as they don't interact with the pinna by design, which is essential for creating a spacious, out-of-head experience.